WebOrigami/docs/src/content/cli/builtins.md

 files = client/samples/cli.yaml:
 ---

-These examples generally demonstrate invoking built-in functions from the command line, although the same functions can also be used in Origami formulas.
+These examples generally demonstrate invoking built-in functions from the command line.
+The same functions can also be used in Origami formulas in the Origami [framework](/framework).

 <a name="@"></a>